DonaldRR/AdvancedFindLanes/writeup_template.md

 First, I need to find cross points in the image, I called `image points` which is in 2D space.
 And I define real chessboard corners in real world as `object points`.
 Given `object points` pattern, I look for the same pattern in chessboard images and find all the `image points`, then those points are input to function `cv2.calibrateCamera()` to find the camera calibration matrix and also the distortion coefficients.
 Here is the origin chessboard image:

+![alt text][origin_chessboard]

 Then I find all corners (image points) as shown by color dots:

+![alt text][draw_chessboard]

-These points of all chessboard images help me to undistort road images.
-Undistorted image:
+These points of all chessboard images help me to undistort images.
+Undistorted chessboard and road image:

+![alt text][undistort_chessboard]

+### Color Thresholding and Gradients Thresholding

+Thresholding tricks can extract the lane lines information.
+Here I depoly the color thresholding and gradients thresholding techniques along with other little tricks.

+[origin_chessboard]:./write_up_images/origin_chessboard.png "Original Chessboard"
+[draw_chessboard]:./write_up_images/draw_chessboard.png "Draw Chessboard"
+[undistort_chessboard]:./write_up_images/undistorted_chessboard.png "Undistort Chessboard"

 ###